Omnyyah/Parallel-Programming-Lab/README.md

 $ brew install gcc --without-multilib
 ```

-and then you can run your .c program for example (helloWorldOMP.c) with this command
+and then you can compile and run your .c program for example (helloWorldOMP.c) with these commands
 ```
 gcc-7 -fopenmp -o helloWorldOMP helloWorldOMP.c
 ./helloWorldOMP